isabel-campos-plasencia/Grid-box/README.md

 The container is meant to be run using "udocker" to avoid requiring root privileges if you use it in a multi-user HPC system.

 udocker is available at:  https://github.com/indigo-dc/udocker.
-To install udocker simply:
+To install udocker:

 curl https://raw.githubusercontent.com/indigo-dc/udocker/master/udocker.py > udocker  \
  chmod u+rx ./udocker \
  ./udocker install"

-It is built using the lates release of Centos, enhanced with the development tools required to build, compile and execute GRID.
+Grid-box is built using the lates release of Centos, enhanced with the development tools required to build, compile and execute GRID.
 It includes as well the optional libraries used by the software package Grid (LIME, FFTW, HDF5 and LAPACK).
 They have been placed under /opt/projects/Grid